dushyant-26/Database-Project-in-C/README.md

 * ***Table\* getTable()***

->This method creates a database table according to user input and return **Table\***.
+>This method takes input from user and creates a database table accordingly and return **Table\***.
 If table already exist,it will just return pointer to it.

 * ***void insert(Table\* table)***

->This method take **Table\*** as parameter and input entry from user and add that entry to the database
+>This method take **Table\*** as parameter.
+It takes input from user and add that entry to the database accordingly

 ### `Read Operation`